ixna/Hello/README.md

 Hello My Other World
 =====

-This is my initial attempt to use git,, just ignore This line is added from local
+This is my initial attempt to use git,, just ignore \n This line is added from local